In this blog post, I will walk you through the Scinapse, a useful academic search engine for finding research papers.

 It also supports semantic and keyword search.
 Moreover, the academic search engine provides additional licensing resources and support.

-The powerful search engine also provides open access scholarly literature.
+The powerful search engine also provides open access to scholarly literature.

 The web app also handles online support and management of user data.

-They provide following functionalities on a cloud based platform:
+They provide the following functionalities on a cloud-based platform:

 Scinapse for Institution provides the following: